Stand by Me (film): Legacy

-In a 2011 piece entitled "25 years of 'Stand by Me'", writer Alex Hannaford opined that "[for] anyone older than about 33, Stand by Me remains one of the greatest films to come out of the Eighties."
+In a 2011 piece entitled "25 years of Stand by Me", writer Alex Hannaford opined that "[for] anyone older than about 33, Stand by Me remains one of the greatest films to come out of the Eighties."
 Hannaford added that the film "has a charm and depth that seems to resonate with each generation".

 In 2016, several writers commemorated the 30-year anniversary of the film's release.
 Rolling Stones Charles Bramesco called Stand By Me "timeless", "a staple of youthful nostalgia for its deft straddling of the line between childhood and adulthood", and "the rare movie that necessarily gets better with time".
-Others described the film as a "coming-of-age classic" and as a film that stood at "the apex of the ’80s kids’ movie boom".
+Others described the film as a "coming-of-age classic" and as a film that stood at "the apex of the '80s kids' movie boom".

 Events and tourism

 Brownsville, Oregon has held an annual "Stand By Me Day" since 2007.
 The event has attracted international participants.
 On July 24, 2010, a 25th Anniversary celebration of the filming of Stand by Me was held in Brownsville.
 The event included a cast and crew Q&A session, an amateur pie-eating contest, and an outdoor showing of the film.

 In 2013, July 23 was designated as Stand By Me Day by the Brownsville Chamber of Commerce.
 To encourage tourism, the city has embedded a penny in the street at a location where the fictional Vern found one in the film.
 An advertising mural painted for the movie production has survived.

+Following the July 2024 Stand By Me Day, its event organizers—after input from businesses, fans, volunteers—decided to schedule the annual event for the fourth Saturday of July.

 Film

 The Oscar-nominated urban drama Boyz n the Hood has several direct references to Stand by Me, including a trip by four young children to see a dead body, and the closing fade-out of one of the main characters.
-Director John Singleton has stated that he included the references because he was a fan of the movie.
+Director John Singleton stated that he included the references because he was a fan of the movie.

-The coming-of-age film Now and Then (1995) has been described as a "female" version of Stand by Me by many critics.
+The 1995 coming-of-age film Now and Then is often cited as the "female alternative" to Stand by Me.

 Jonathan Bernstein states the pop culture discussions between characters in films by Quentin Tarantino originate in the similar semi-serious banter between the boys of Stand by Me.

 Reviewers have seen an influence from Stand by Me in the 2011 movie Attack the Block, directed by Joe Cornish.

-The movie Mud (2012) has a character (Neckbone) who has been called a "perfect fusion of River Phoenix and Jerry O'Connell in 'Stand by Me.'"
+The movie Mud (2012) has a character (Neckbone) who has been called a "perfect fusion of River Phoenix and Jerry O'Connell in Stand by Me".
 The writer and director, Jeff Nichols, said of the film "Yeah, you know, I basically remade Stand by Me" when defending the work-in-progress to studio executives.The Kings of Summer, a 2013 coming-of-age film by Jordan Vogt-Roberts, has been reviewed as being inspired by Stand by Me.Love and Monsters (2020) includes an excerpt of the song "Stand by Me" and shortly after a scene involving large poisonous leeches.